 - Read or listen to Beneath the Surface: Killer Whales, SeaWorld, and the Truth Beyond Blackfish written by former orca trainer John Hargrove

 Unfortunately, yes.
 The Professional Bull Riders tour has been coming to the SNHU Arena in Manchester since 2020.

 Humans are naturally drawn to animals, usually from a very young age.
 This is the reason that events featuring animals are such popular destinations for families with young children.
 But our desire to be close to animals often leads us to put our own interests before theirs.
 Events such as rodeos, circuses, and agricultural fairs highlight this unequal relationship.

 This traditional rodeo event, where riders compete to see who can stay atop a bucking bull the longest, has become a popular standalone sport.
 Professional bull riders travel to venues across the United States, competing in televised events broadcast to major sports networks.
 Hitched to their trucks are trailers full of animals, transported from one big city to the next.

-“…the world’s best bull riding athletes against the toughest animal athletes on the planet in an 8-second man versus beast duel… a share of more than $10 million in prize money including the $1 million year-end bonus for the season’s best bull rider… Each event is wrapped in a rock concert environment, complete with pulsating music, explosive pyrotechnics and fast-paced production.”
+“…the world’s best bull riding athletes against the toughest animal athletes on the planet… a share of more than $10 million in prize money including the $1 million year-end bonus for the season’s best bull rider… Each event is wrapped in a rock concert environment, complete with pulsating music, explosive pyrotechnics and fast-paced production.”